shubhsalunke/1-AWS-CLI/README.md

-Here are the **complete commands in English, step-by-step** to create an **S3 bucket and an EC2 instance using AWS CLI from Windows CMD**.
+S3 bucket and an EC2 instance using AWS CLI from Windows CMD.
 ---

 # 1. Check AWS CLI Installation